Shungiku Nakamura

 Shungiku Nakamura (中村 春菊, Nakamura Shungiku) is a Japanese manga artist.
 She is most famous for creating Junjo Romantica: Pure Romance.
 Nakamura's distinct style of manga has been identified largely throughout Japanese and English yaoi fanbases.
-Her works usually include large age gaps between the seme and uke and characters with careers in the publishing industry (as depicted in Junjo Romantica and Sekai-ichi Hatsukoi).
+Her works usually include large age gaps between the characters, who often have careers in the publishing industry (as depicted in Junjo Romantica and Sekai-ichi Hatsukoi).
 She often cowrites with Fujisaki Miyako, who authored the novels of Yoshino Chiaki no baai in Sekai-ichi Hatsukoi.